dotnet/msbuild/documentation/specs/proposed/BuildCheck-Rules-Identification.md

 Each Custom Analyzer Rule will have the rule id format as follows:
 - `^[A-Z]{1}[A-Za-z]{0,}[0-9]{1,}$`.
-- should not start from `BC.` this is reserved prefix for built-in rules.
+- should not start from `BC` this is reserved prefix for built-in rules.

 #### Example of a custom analyzer:
 - Name: `SharedOutputPath`, `SharedOutputPath`